September is National Preparedness Month

 FEMA and Operation Hope collaborated on an Emergency Financial First Aid Kit that has a good checklist of important information to compile for your financial emergency kit.

-Know what disasters could affect your area, and know how to get emergency alerts if the worst-case scenario happens.
+Know what kind of natural disasters could affect your area and know how to get emergency alerts in case the worst-case scenario happens.

-Come up with a plan for multiple disasters that could affect you: your response to a hurricane or tornado will be different from your response to a house fire.
+Come up with a plan for different disaster scenarios that could affect you: your response to a hurricane or tornado will be different from your response to a house fire.

 Week 4: Teach Youth About Preparedness

 Does all of this talk of preparedness sound like a lot of work?
-Are you concerned that you haven’t created a plan, a kit, or prepared for different kinds of disasters?
-You have a chance to help your kids avoid finding themselves in your position someday.
+Are you concerned that you haven’t created a plan, or safety kit to protect you and your family from different kinds of disasters?
+Having a discussion with your kids and loved ones will make planning easier and help everyone involved avoid dangerous situation both now and in the future.

 Use free resources online to teach your kids about disasters and how to be prepared.
 Make this preparedness a life-long habit so they’ll never find themselves flat-footed in the face of a crisis.